Welcome to Ladan Hajipour, a Manchester based wrist & hand surgeon

 Common causes of hand and wrist injuries in the gym

 They say you’re only one bad rep away from a serious gym injury.
 That makes sense when one considers the fundamental dangers of the exercises themselves.
-The hauling, heaving and straining provides a challenging battle against the equipment – and only upon victory will one begin to reap the benefits of their efforts.
-In pursuit of these challenges one can lose sight of those glaring hazards, and thus, they also begin to protect their hands and wrists less.
+The hauling, heaving and straining provide a challenging battle against the equipment – and only upon victory will one begin to reap the benefits of their efforts.
+In pursuit of these challenges, one can lose sight of those glaring hazards, and thus, they also begin to protect their hands and wrists less.

 Lifting weights, for example, is a strenuous task that applies obvious pressure to the wrist joints.
 One can often become over-prioritised with the physically-draining effect that weight training has on the biceps and triceps, it can be very easy to overlook the conditioning of hands.
-Let’s face it, certainly no one goes into the gym work on their wrists!
+Let’s face it, certainly no one goes into the gym to work on their wrists!
 We have to keep them safe.

 We have highlighted five key causes of injury that gym users need to be wary of, especially when operating equipment that uses the hand and wrist joints.